jamestewartjr/email_agent_gpt/design/email_research_todo.md

 - [ ] **Backend Code**
   - [ ] Install `googleapis` (`npm install googleapis`).
-  - [ ] In Express, create `/auth/google` that redirects to Google’s OAuth.
+  - [ ] In Express, create `/auth/google` that redirects to Google's OAuth.
   - [ ] In Express, create `/auth/google/callback` that exchanges `code` for tokens.
   - [ ] Log/store the refresh token.
 (In dev, you might just console.log it and then manually put in `.env`).